timothyrenner/svl/docs/index.md

 ✅ **Easy to learn**: The entire grammar is under 150 lines.

-🖐 **Five chart types**: Line, bar, scatter, histogram and pie.
+6️⃣ **Chart types**: Line, bar, scatter, histogram and pie.
+And number.
 I plan on adding more, so if I'm missing your favorite one let me know.

 📈 **Complex layouts**: SVL scripts can support any number of plots and makes it straightforward to arrange them so that the most important plots get the most real estate.